-The Maine Commission on Indigent Legal Services (MCILS) is an independent five-member commission in the judicial branch that is statutorily charged with providing “efficient, high-quality representation to indigent criminal defendants, juvenile defendants and children and parents in child protective cases, consistent with federal and state constitutional and statutory obligations.”
-The Governor appoints all five members, though his appointments are subject to review by a joint legislative committee on judicial matters.
+The Governor appoints all five members of the commission, though the appointments are subject to review by a joint legislative committee on judicial matters.
 One of the members must be appointed from a list of qualified nominees submitted by the President of the Senate, one from a list submitted by the Speaker of the House, and one from the Chief Justice.
 As of 2019, MCILS has a staff of only three people.

 Source of data: original research conducted by Sixth Amendment Center staff.